elricstorm/rails-for-windows/docs/index.md

 * How to use windows as a development platform
 * How to install and use Ruby on Windows via manual or automated methods
 * How to install and use Ruby on Rails via manual or automated methods
-* An understanding of NuGet, Chocolatey, Boxstarter, RubyInstaller, Devkit, Ruby, Ruby on Rails, PIK, and PowerShell
+* An understanding of NuGet, Chocolatey, Boxstarter, RubyInstaller, Devkit, Ruby, Ruby on Rails, URU, and PowerShell
 * How to setup and use virtualbox and windows as a virtual development box
 * How to setup and use git on Windows
 * How to find reference material on the web